1. What is this Notice About & Why Should You Read It?

 - Class name

-- Any information which parents/carers enter in the comments box to teachers
+- Information which parents/carers enter into the appointment comment box (for teacher to read)

 - Usernames and passwords (if used)